stackbit-projects/magical-iron-e6244/content/pages/index.md

       - title: TipsyTiger Club VIP Pass
         title_align: left
         content: >
-          Get on the guestlist to our parties across the globe in major cities like Los Angeles, Singapore, London, Miami, Hong Kong.
+          Get in on the guestlist to our parties across the globe in major cities like Los Angeles, Singapore, London, Miami, Hong Kong.
 Access stealth events and be the first to taste limited-edition flavors.
           Celebrate and party with us in style.
 Time to rave with like-minded successful individuals.
         content_align: left
         actions: []
         actions_align: left